dakennedyd/Nova/README.md

 ```

 ## Dependencies
-You don't need to download this it should be included inside this repo, this is just for information purposes
+You don't need to download this it should be included inside this repo, this is just for completeness

 | Functionality  | Library |
 | --- | --- |